Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_getthreadscope.rst

 Returns
 ~~~~~~~

-A value of type ``PRThreadScope`` indicating whether the thread is local
+A value of type :ref:`PRThreadScope` indicating whether the thread is local
 or global.